 This leaflet is given to mothers and caregivers at the hospital to increase awareness and understanding of the human milk bank.

 For additional resources, please visit PATH’s website on the human milk bank.

-With financial and technical support from Alive & Thrive and PATH, the Da Nang Department of Health is launching Viet Nam’s first human milk bank at the Da Nang Hospital for Women and Children.
+With financial and technical support from Alive & Thrive and PATH, the Da Nang Department of Health launched Viet Nam’s first human milk bank at the Da Nang Hospital for Women and Children.
 This milk bank will improve access to donor human breastmilk for 3,000 – 4,000 at-risk infants annually, and will hopefully lead to the development of national human milk bank guidelines and a network of human milk banks throughout the country.

 Read the brief to learn more about this groundbreaking facility.

 Jody Harris, Phuong H. Nguyen, Quyen To, Edward A. Frongillo, and Purnima Menon.
 Progress in improving provincial plans for nutrition through targeted technical assistance and local advocacy in Vietnam.
 Health Policy and Planning.

 In Southeast Asia, A&T shares its programmatic framework with other countries through the SUN Movement support system.
 Since 2014, A&T has been providing technical support to SUN Movement countries in Southeast Asia to enhance local capacity to deliver social and behavior change programs at scale.
 Learn more about the support we offer to SUN countries.

 Phuong Hong Nguyen, Derek Headey, Edward A Frongillo, Lan Mai Tran, Rahul Rawat, Marie T Ruel, and Purnima Menon.
 Changes in Underlying Determinants Explain Rapid Increases in Child Linear Growth in Alive & Thrive Study Areas between 2010 and 2014 in Bangladesh and Vietnam.
 Journal of Nutrition.
 January 25, 2017.